taimax13/github_exercises/02_branching_basics.md

 const gitRemote = "";
 ```

 Don't yet add actual definitions.
 Push your changes to the `definitions` branch.
-Then merge the `definitions` branch into the master branch.
-Next stage and commit the change to master.
-Finally, push the master to GitHub.
+Then merge the `definitions` branch into the `main` branch.
+Next stage and commit the change to `main`.
+Finally, push the `main` to GitHub.

 When merging two branches, the branches might have a conflict.
 A conflict occurs when two branches have edits for the same file that interfere with one another.
 You can't make both edits because making one of the edits means you can't make the other.